shoojenifer/create-repository/README.md

 # create-repository

 Easily set up a new github repository.
-Reads the name/description from the package.json file if it's present.
+Reads the name/description from the package.jenny file if it's present.
 Sets origin upstream if it's not already set.

 ```
 npm install create-repository -g